Back to KANs Hub

 return self.scale_base * base_output + self.scale_spline * spline_output

-Solution: Initialize the spline weights with a very small standard deviation (e.g., $\sigma = 0.1$) to ensure the initial learning phase is dominated by the stable base SiLU activation.
+Fix: Initialize spline weights with small standard deviation ($\sigma = 0.1$) so the stable SiLU base dominates early training.